VOL. III - APPENDIX C

 Their mother, Eliza Ellen Santer died in 1919 in Ashford, Kent.
 Edward Santer remarried, his second wife was Beatrice E Austen.
 They married in 1926 in Ashford, Kent.
 In 1939 Edward and Beatrice were living at 212 Beaver Road, Ashford where Edward was a coal labourer.
 Edward died on 23 January 1942 in Ashford, Kent.
 Beatrice E Santer died in 1954 in Ashford, Kent.

-John and Jane's daughter Eleanor Santer married Percival Austin in 1905.
-In 1911 they were living at Crowhurst Street, Near Battle.
-They had two children:
+John and Jane's daughter Eleanor Santer married Percival Austin in 1904 in Battle.
+In 1911 Percival and Eleanor Austin were living at Crowhurst Street, Near Battle.
+Percival, aged 31 was a platelayer's labourer.
+Eleanor was 32 years old.
+They had three children,

 - Mary Ann Sweatman.
 Born 1861 in Warbleton